qdbp/background_generator/README.md

-# background_generator
+# ggbackground

-## generate pretty desktop background with 2D gray codes
+## generate pretty desktop background with 2D Gray codes

 ### fun facts about the images:
 - each colour (i.e. (r, g, b) triple) appears exactly once in each image (yes, in every single one!)